qodesmith/datepicker/README.md

 // Remove the minimum selectable date. picker.setMin()
 ```

-arguments:
+* Arguments:
     1. `date` - JavaScript date object.

+### setMax(date)

-Allows you to programmatically set the minimum selectable date or unset it.
+Allows you to programmatically set the maximum selectable date or unset it.
 If this instance has an [`id`](#id) set (effectively treating it like a date-range picker), the other instance will be changed as well.
-To unset a minimum date, simply run the function with no arguments.
+To unset a maximum date, simply run the function with no arguments.

-### setMax(date)

 ```javaScript
 // Set a maximum selectable date.